 |Pilot 2nd Lt.
-Povlsen (survived)
+Ralph Poulsen (survived)

-Co-Pilot Major Joshua H. Barnes, C. O., 65th BS (survived)
+Co-Pilot Major Joshua H. Barnes, Jr. C. O., 65th BS (survived) Bourbon County, KY

-Crew Chief TSgt Thomas H. Skorczewski (KIA, BR) MN
+Passenger TSgt Thomas H. Skorczewski (KIA, BR) MN

 Ditched September 9, 1943

 Built by Consolidated at San Diego for $297,627.00 on September 12, 1943.
-Delivered to the U. S. Army on December 15, 1942.
-Ferried overseas via Hawaii to Australia arriving around April 14, 1943.
+Constructors Number 1142.
+On December 15, 1942 delivered to the U. S. Army Air Force (USAAF) as B-24D-30-CO Liberator serial number 42-40065.
+Ferried overseas via Hickam Field across the Pacific to Australia arriving around April 14, 1943.

 This aircraft was largely intact after the war, but gradually pieces have been removed by villagers for scrap metal.
 By the 1980s all that remained was the wings and center fuselage.